ilkilab/agorakube-docs/www/docs/main/configurations.md

-# K8S Cluster Configuration
+# Inventory file

 AgoraKube enables an easy way to deploy and manage customizable K8S clusters.

-## Inventory file

-The first file to modify is ["./hosts"](../hosts).
+The first file to modify is **"./hosts"**.
 This file contains all architecture information about your K8S Cluster.

 **All K8S servers names must be filled in by their FQDN.**